VM Configurations

 - Click the View button in the top right panel.

-- In the left panel, view the VM configuration name, owners, projects, team, Libvirt hardware setup, cores, memory, description, MAC address, host, home drive and additional drives.
+- If VM is turned off: In the left panel, view the VM configuration name, project, team, owners, Libvirt hardware setup, cores, memory, description, MAC address, host, home drive and additional read-write or read-only drives.

 - Go to the Management icon in the top left taskbar.